 Number of Users for Controlling the Computers

 When choosing a KVM switch, you also need to consider how many users you want to be able to access the sources simultaneously.
 Multi-user KVM switching solutions are available that range from smaller 4-user switches able to handle dozens of servers, to integrated KVM switching systems capable of allowing hundreds of administrators to control thousands of servers.
-NEX-500 series KVM over IP solution is ideal for this kind of scenario where KVM extension and switching is required to achieve multi-user control.
-It is more flexible, powerful and scalable than traditional KVM switches.
+Some KVM over IP solutions are ideal for this kind of scenario where KVM extension and switching is required to achieve multi-user control.
+They are more flexible, powerful and scalable than traditional KVM switches.